 - You can sell bonds to other persons on the bond market.
 RBI will notify you when you can start a business.
 If you want to trade bonds, you must keep them in a Demat account.

 Benefits of the Sovereign Gold Bond Scheme

 Sovereign gold bond offered by the State Bank of India provides the following benefits:

-  - You can purchase SBI sovereign gold bond scheme online which is relatively easy.
+- You can purchase the SBI sovereign gold bond scheme online which is relatively easy.